-HSV 252 Field Work Seminar II • 1 Credit
+HSV 252 Field Work Seminar II 1 Credit

 A continuation of skill development and sharing field experiences through case presentations.
 Students discuss factors which affect helping relationships, and the effectiveness of assessment and intervention techniques used in each case.
-Prerequisite: A grade of B- or above in HSV 151.
+Prerequisite: A grade of "B" or above in HSV 151 and HSV 161.

-HSV 253 Field Work Seminar III • 1 Credit
+HSV 253 Field Work Seminar III 1 Credit

 A continuation of skills development and review of field experience through case presentations.
 The course emphasizes the dynamics of helping relationships, considers individual professional issues affecting ethics and competence, and develops assessment and intervention skills.
-Prerequisite: A grade of B- or above in HSV 252.
-Co-requisite: HSV 263.
+Prerequisite: A grade of "B" or above in HSV 252 and HSV 262.
+Corequisite: HSV 263.

-HSV 262 Field Practicum II • 3 Credits
+HSV 262 Field Practicum II 3 Credits

 An internship with increased levels of direct involvement in helping relationships, agency functioning, assessment, and case planning.
 Students keep field work journals and spend a minimum of twelve hours a week in the internship supervised by an agency staff person.
-Prerequisite: A grade of B- or above in HSV 161.
+Prerequisite: A grade of "B" or above in HSV 151 and HSV 161.

-HSV 263 Field Practicum III • 3 Credits
+HSV 263 Field Practicum III 3 Credits

-An internship which emphasizes the student's ability to demonstrate the skills and ethical standards of an entry-level human services professional.
+An internship which emphasizes the student's ability to demonstrate the skills and ethical standards of an entrylevel human services professional.
 Students deal with more complex and intensive agency operations, assessment, intervention, and case planning.
 Students spend at least twelve hours a week in the agency and write case reports which demonstrate case management skills and the ability to record objective behavioral descriptions.
-Prerequisite: A grade of B- or above in HSV 262.
-Co-requisite: HSV 253.
+Prerequisite: A grade of "B" or above in HSV 252 and HSV 262.
+Corequisite: HSV 253.